- How to enter Japan from the Federal Republic of Nigeria?

 - Japan working holiday visa: The Japan working holiday visa is designed for young people within the age bracket of 18 and 30.
 With this visa, you can travel to Japan and stay for a period of one year.
 During your stay, you are allowed to find part-time jobs to keep yourself productive.
 As at the time of writing this article, this option is not yet available for Nigeria nationals.

-- Business visa: If you are going to Japan to strike a business deal with a business partner that lives in Japan, then what you need is to put in an application for a business visa
+- Business visa: If you are going to Japan to strike a business deal with a business partner that lives in Japan, then you need to put in an application for a business visa

 - Tourist visa: Due to the mountainous nature of Japan and the mind-boggling features that characterize the Japanese territory, millions of people all around the world visit Japan every year for tourism.
 As a Nigerian going for tourism, do I need a visa for Japan?
 Yes, you do.
 As long as you are travelling to the country for any purpose, getting approval from the Japanese embassy in Nigeria is required.

 - Visitor visa: If you have a family member or friends you would like to visit in Japan, then you must put in an application for a visitor visa.
-You must state the period of time you want to spend, and stick to it in order not to breach the agreement you entered with the Japanese government.
+You must state the period of time you want to spend and stick to it in order not to breach the agreement you entered with the Japanese government.

 Although there are still other types of visas to apply for, the ones listed above are the major ones that are related to Nigerians.
 Now that you have known the type of visa you need for a particular purpose, it is time for us to go through the visa application processes.